 Scottish Water provides the public water supply in Scotland and it has responsibility for the part of the service pipe and connection within the street - the Communication pipe.
 Where they encounter lead pipes within their ownership, they automatically replace those with modern materials.

-Supply pipes and any pipes internal to the property are the responsibility of the property owners or by the number of owners where there is a shared supply.
+Supply pipes and any pipes internal to the property - the domestic distribution system, are the responsibility of the property owners (or by the number of owners for the common elements of a shared supply).
 The DWQR urges those responsible for properties to remove all lead pipes and fittings from the drinking water supply route to fully address the health issues.

 General questions on lead and lead pipes:

 Lead in the environment comes from a variety of sources and may be present in air, food or water.

 In Scotland, lead does not occur naturally in significant concentrations in our water supplies.
 The problem arises when drinking water comes into contact with lead supply pipes, lead tanks, lead solder joints on copper pipes, or inferior quality brass fittings and taps, particularly for longer periods (e.g. overnight/ weekends / holidays periods).
 This can result in high lead levels in the drinking water supply.
 All drinking water is required to meet the standard for lead (10µg/l) that came into force in December 2013.

 Lead has been shown to have a slight effect on the mental development of children and may also be a factor in behavioural problems.
 Information on the health effects of exposure to lead can be found on the NHS Inform website.

 Water does not contain lead when it leaves the treatment works.
 For a long time, generally up to 1970, lead was used for some water pipes.
 Part, or all, of the service pipes connecting the water main in the street to the kitchen tap in older properties may be made of lead, and consequently the water may not always meet the standard at the consumer’s tap.